Vikramvi87/DAST-Automation-Swagger-API/README.md

 # DAST Scan (AppScan on Cloud) Automation in Swagger API (OAS 2 and 3)
 <br>
-Using this script you can create a Automation where there is a API Swagger (Open API Spec 2 and 3) and there is the Swagger properties file.
-We get Swagger properties file and convert it using openapi2postmanv2 (https://github.com/postmanlabs/openapi-to-postman) to a Collection File and run the api calls (endpoint) with Newman (https://github.com/postmanlabs/newman).<br>
+Using this script, you can create a Automation where there is a API Swagger (Open API Spec 2 and 3) and there is the Swagger properties file.
+We get Swagger properties file and convert it using openapi2postmanv2 (https://github.com/postmanlabs/openapi-to-postman) to a Collection File and run the API calls (endpoint) with Newman (https://github.com/postmanlabs/newman).<br>
 <br>
-We can do that inside a Container image or through a Bash Script.
+We can do that inside a Container image or through a Bash Script.<br>
 <br>
 Steps after instantiate the container image:<br>
 1 - Download json swagger<br>